Terraforming Mars A Non-Starter: Need 10 Million Comets Made Of Pure Carbon Dioxide

 And so go the dreams of there ever being a green Mars.
 Unless, of course, you count alien technology.
 Seeker writer Elizabeth Howell points out that terraforming alien worlds is accomplished in the new video game Mass Effect: Andromeda in just this manner — alien technology.

-But since alien technology capable of transforming even the most inhospitable worlds into habitable planets has yet to be made available to us non-denizens of the Mass Effect universe, we are left with what is available, or at least hypothetically so.
+But since alien technology capable of transforming even the most inhospitable worlds into habitable planets has yet to be made available to non-denizens of the Mass Effect universe, we are left with what is available, or at least hypothetically so.
 Except that comets made of pure carbon dioxide have yet to be discovered, let alone 10 million of them.
 And humans as yet do not have the capability of harnessing comets and directing them in a coordinated combined bombardment of a planetary object.

-So… for all those dreamers of a green Mars — like fans of the award-winning Mars Trilogy by Kim Stanley Robinson, where his cast of characters terraform Mars into not only a verdant world in two centuries but also a planet that supports a working water cycle — it looks as if terraforming the Red Planet into an Earth surrogate or twin is more of a hopeful fantasy than it is hard science or even realistic science fiction.
+So, for all those dreamers of a green Mars — like fans of the award-winning Mars Trilogy by Kim Stanley Robinson, where his cast of characters terraform Mars into not only a verdant world in two centuries, but also a planet that supports a working water cycle — it looks as if terraforming the red planet into an Earth surrogate or twin is more of a hopeful fantasy than it is hard science or even realistic science fiction.

 [Featured Image by Aphelleon/Shutterstock]